jschnab/tetris/README.md

 ## Overview and disclaimer

-This repository contains a single Python file that implements a simple verion of Tetris programmed 100% in Python.
+This repository contains a single Python file that implements a simple version of Tetris programmed 100% in Python.
 The graphical interface is made with `tkinter`.